 Before mentioning my favorite utilitarian qualities of the cattail, I’ll quote http://www.backwoodshome.com/articles/duffyk43.html which aptly states that “the utility of this cattail is limited only by your imagination.
 The dried stalks can be used for hand drills and arrow shafts.
 The seed heads and dried leaves can be used as tinder.
 The seed head fluff can be used for pillow and bedding stuffing or as a down-like insulation in clothing.
 The leaves can be used for construction of shelters,… baskets, hats, mats, and beds.”

 In fact, my favorite uses of cattails include weaving them into window shades, and at Wolf Camp, we like to dip the mature seed-heads into oil, and then lighting them in the fire for use as torches.
 Cattails are also amazing sitting mats: they are like behind-warmers because the air gets trapped in the cattail leaves, and that’s the definition of insulation!

 *** For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.
 We recommend that you consult with a qualified health care practitioner before using herbal products, particularly if you are pregnant, nursing or on any medications. ***

 *** Please read our Honorable Harvesting Guidelines before harvesting any plant material.
 The final guideline is of utmost importance: “Never put anything in your mouth unless you are 100% sure it is safe to ingest.” ***

-Chris Chisholm is founder and co-owner of Wolf Camp and the Wolf College.
-Check out his other blog posts including the Top 10 Wild Edible Food Plants.
-For training on wild edibles, wilderness survival, and more, check out these programs:
+Chris Chisholm is founder and co-owner of Wolf Camp & School of Natural Science.
+Check out his other blog posts including the Top 10 Wild Edible Food Plants. or in-depth learning, join our Weekly Online Classes: